-What is Quantum tech?
 The Fredkin gate

-Scientists from the Griffith University and the University of Queensland managed to build a 'Fredkin gate', where two 'qubits' (the quantum computing equivalent of bits) are swapped depending on the value of the third.
+In 2016, scientists from the Griffith University and the University of Queensland managed to build a 'Fredkin gate', where two 'qubits' (the quantum computing equivalent of bits) are swapped depending on the value of the third.

 There are government-backed programmes to explore quantum tech in Singapore and the Netherlands.
 But it is still viewed as a cutting-edge, far out area within tech.

-Here in the UK, a year ago the government launched a five-year, £270 million initiative to take quantum tech from the realm of academics and labs into commercial, practical use, led by four ‘hubs’ in the universities of Oxford, Birmingham, York and Glasgow.
+Here in the UK, a year ago the government launched a five-year, £270 million initiative to take quantum tech from the realm of academics and labs into commercial, practical use, led by four ‘hubs' in the universities of Oxford, Birmingham, York and Glasgow.
+However, the plan's expiration date is 2019, so the government will need to decide soon whether it will re-invest.

-What is Quantum tech?
 Quantum tech explained

 There are about four properties within quantum theory that classical physics has traditionally struggled to explain.
 For the field of quantum tech, two are particularly important: superposition and entanglement.